CBD And Coffee: A Match Made In Heaven?

 CBD is a compound from the hemp plant.
 Studies indicate CBD may provide numerous health benefits.
 Unlike THC, CBD does not produce any psychoactive effects and will not produce the “high” that is commonly associated with cannabis.
 CBD may also benefit those with many different health conditions.

 CBD interacts with the body’s endocannabinoid system.
 This system exists throughout all of the body’s 11 major physiological systems and has an impact in many different areas of health.
 Many people refer to it as the “meta-system” because of how intertwined it is with all other systems of the body.
 The endocannabinoid system plays a role in regulating the immune system, stabilizing hunger, altering mood, and helping you to remember and forget.

 Why would people combine two substances that seem to produce different effects?
 There are a few reasons.

-In an article for Marie Claire, Jane West, a cannabis activist and entrepreneur stated, “My colleagues, friends, and I have found that CBD-infused coffee largely does away with the anxiety and acid belly typically associated with coffee.”
-She also added, “That makes sense, because research suggest CBD has anti-anxiety and anti-nausea effects.”
+In an article for Marie Claire, Jane West, a cannabis activist and entrepreneur stated, “My colleagues, friends, and I have found that CBD-infused coffee largely does away with the stress and acid belly typically associated with coffee.”
+She also added, “That makes sense, because research suggest CBD has anti-stress and anti-nausea effects.”

-After drinking coffee, many report an unwanted feeling of jittery anxiety.
-When taking CBD along with coffee, this feeling can be lessened because of how CBD can reduce anxiety.
+After drinking coffee, many report an unwanted feeling of jittery stress.
+When taking CBD along with coffee, this feeling can be lessened because of how CBD can reduce stress.